 This activity is designed for Process Oriented Guided Inquiry Learning (POGIL), and thus the structure differs from a traditional case.
-It might be less effective if used in other ways, including as an individual activity or homework.
+As described below, in a POGIL classroom, student teams work together with active facilitation by an instructor.
+Thus, this case might be less effective if used in other ways, including as an individual activity or homework.